dailystory/docs/articles/integrations/wordpress.md

 title: WordPress Integration
 description: Integration for DailyStory and WordPress
 ---
-# WordPress Integration with DailyStory
+# WordPress Integration for DailyStory

-# WordPress Plugin
-The DailyStory WordPress plug does two things:

-1. It automatically adds the tracking code to every page within your WordPress site.
-With the tracking code installed you will receive insights into what prospective customers are doing on your site.
-It also adds the ability for you to easily inject A/B testing of content, display exit intent or other popups and helps manage the page triggers and workflow scoring (with more to come).
+DailyStory enables integration with WordPress that is simple to setup and easy to use.
+The integration makes use of a [DailyStory plugin for WordPress](/install/wordpress).
+Just install the plugin and you'll be ready to use the integration.

-2. The WordPress plugin also adds support for embedding DailyStory behavior into your WordPress pages or posts using shortcodes.
-WordPress shortcodes enable you to easily add functionality when writing content.
+> The DailyStory WordPress plugin adds DailyStory visitor tracking to your WordPress website and also enables the DailyStory WordPress shortcodes.

-# Shortcodes
+## Shortcodes
 <table class="table">
 <tbody>
 <tr>